-Trunk protection in EPON requires the following basic functionalities:
+Trunk protection in EPON requires support for the following basic functionalities:

 - Ability to measure the standby path RTT (bRTT) in a way that does not affect live services.
 While the measurement of bRTT through re-registration of the affected ONUs is certainly possible, it would have a high impact on services (i.e., longer interruption) and is, therefore, not recommended.
-Annex 9A presents examples of dynamic bRTT measurement mechanisms. - Ability to switch the ONU between working and standby paths in under 150 ms, thus minimizing the impact on the operating services.the the
+Error: Reference source not found Annex 9A presents examples of dynamic bRTT measurement mechanisms. - Ability to switch the ONU between working and standby paths dynamically, without requiring an extended period of downtimein under 150 ms, thus minimizing the impact on the operating services.
+The switching time between the working OLT and the standby OLT shall be lower than or equal to 150 ms. The definition of the switching time can be found in-.